KholdStare/kholdstare.github.com/_posts/2012-08-21-objects-and-threads-in-cpp-1.markdown

 > A thread is control flow.
 A single object's method, being a glorified function, can be called by any thread at any time.
 An object does not belong to any single thread.

-Join me in part 2 to see how these notions translate to working with Qt!
+Join me in <a href="/technical/2012/08/31/objects-and-threads-in-cpp-2.html">part 2</a> to see how these notions translate to working with Qt!